Integrated Foundation Year for Art and Design Courses

 You’ll be taught in a variety of ways, which may include:

 To find out more about how we teach and how you'll learn, please read our Learning and Teaching Delivery Statement.

 Our Art and Design staff

-There are trips and drawing visits to museums, art galleries and exhibitions in the UK.
+There are opportunities for fieldwork and drawing visits to museums, art galleries and exhibitions in the UK.

-You’ll be able to attend introductions to a range of professional workshop facilities offered by Bath School of Art and Design.
+You’ll be able to attend introductions to a range of professional workshop facilities offered by Bath School of Art, Film and Media and Bath School of Design.

 Facilities and resources

 You’ll benefit from access to comprehensive digital workshops and specialist art and design facilities, including: